Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 ![Image](../assets/images/part-3/k-m-app.png) = apparent Michaelis-Menten constant,

-The apparent maximum reaction velocity is decreased depending on the concentration of the inhibitor and its affinity to the enzyme-substrate complex.
+The apparent maximum reaction velocity is decreased depending on the concentration of the inhibitor, and its affinity to the enzyme-substrate complex.

 ![Apparent maximum reaction velocity for inhibition of the enzyme E by inhibitor I in an uncompetitive inhibition](../assets/images/part-3/equation-vmax-app.png)